iniudin/space-shooter/docs/08-game-states.md

 press X → play → die → press X → play again, or C → menu".
 Five minutes of reading `Run()` tells you the entire game's flow.
 That readability — one file, one switch, the whole game's skeleton — is what the FSM buys you.

+**Homework 7 — Think ahead (no code).** You have an enum + switch FSM.
+The State pattern — where each state becomes a class with its own `Enter()` / `Update()` / `Draw()` / `Exit()` — is the classic *upgrade* when states grow data and lifecycles.
+Do not build it now.
+But keep this rule in your pocket:
+**when your enum has more than ~5 values, or a state starts carrying its own timer/score/cursor, that is the moment the manager stops being overengineering and starts paying rent.** You will know it when you feel the pain of the switch.

 ---